 Sparv landed on the club’s radar because Midtjylland’s model was bullish on his former club, Greuther Fürth, from Germany’s second tier.
 ‘Our model says that last season, Greuther Fürth were good enough to play in the English Premier League.’

 Ankersen is able to say this because the model Midtjylland use ranks all the clubs in Europe as if they are in one big league.
 Greuther Fürth didn’t play against the Premier League, but they did play HSV of Hamburg, who in turn played Bayern Munich, who, in the Champions’ League, played Manchester City, who played the rest of the Premier League.
-Thanks to European club tournaments, the model can cross-reference results from different leagues and use advanced statistical tools The blogger Sander IJtsma uses this similar model tools The blogger Sander IJtsma uses this similar model to rank every club on the continent.
+Thanks to European club tournaments, the model can cross-reference results from different leagues and use advanced statistical tools to rank every club on the continent.